walmartlabs/concord-website/docs/getting-started/concord-dsl.md

   - log: "${aList}" # will print out '["primer elemento", "segundo elemento"]'
 ```

-Multiple active profiles will be merged the same order they are specified in
+Multiple active profiles are merged the same order they are specified in
 `activeProfiles` parameter:

 ```bash